Wesley Enoch: Career

 In June 2010, his appointment as the new artistic director of the Queensland Theatre Company was announced, taking over from Michael Gow.
 He had previously directed several plays at the Company, and been an associate artist.
 He started in the new role firstly on a part-time basis from July 2010, and then full-time in January 2011.

 Enoch worked with Tom Wright to develop his play Black Diggers, about Indigenous soldiers in World War I, which under Enoch's direction premiered at the Sydney Opera House in 2014 to great acclaim and was later performed in other states.

 He left Queensland Theatre to become director of the Sydney Festival in October 2015, and served as director from February 2017 for a five-year term, with his last festival in 2021.
 During his time there, he introduced many works offering a wide range of perspectives by First Nations artists.

 In March 2021 Enoch was appointed to the inaugural Indigenous Chair in the Creative Industries at QUT.

+In August 2026, he delivered the inaugural Rhoda Roberts Oration at Byron Writers Festival, in which he paid tribute to Bundjalung theatre and arts director, arts executive, television presenter, and actress Rhoda Roberts, who had died earlier in the year.
+In his address, he spoke of her legacy for Indigenous culture, in particular her contributions to "identity, the sense of excellence, and the need for Blak spaces".